-Claremont Graduate University (CGU's) School of Information Systems and Technology (SISAT) has announced the winners of the Student GIS Challenge competition.
+Claremont Graduate University (CGU's) Center for Information Systems and Technology (CISAT) has announced the winners of the Student GIS Challenge competition.

 Pei Yee Whetsel, of Loma Linda University, and Margaret Teevens, from the University of North Dakota/Casper College, will each receive $1,000 in cash and a scholarship of up to $35,000 to pursue an advance degree in geographic information systems (GIS) at CGU.

 The contest, co-sponsored by digital mapping leader Esri, recognizes and rewards the students who best use GIS technology to help address some of society’s most pressing problems.
 It challenged recent college graduates and undergraduate students who are approaching graduation to develop GIS software applications in one of two areas: public health and humanitarian issues or transportation safety.

 Whetsel won the public health and humanitarian category for her creation of "My emergency shelter: A disaster management application that may save your life.”